JeffPo's Railroad Lantern Page

 At my previous house, I had some of my railroad lantern collection displayed in my living room, along a wall of my cathedral ceiling.
 I created the railroad crossbuck to give it more visual appeal.
 I also had a couple of switch lamps on the fireplace hearth.
 So far I haven't come up with a display for the new house, other than the occasional lantern sitting here and there, that I actually use for mood lighting.
 I actually have an office now that I want to use to setup my model trains, so I'll probably do something in there.
 Maybe use wall shelves instead of hooks.

 Below is a more detailed look at each lantern in my collection.
-Click on an image to see a larger picture, more pictures of the lantern, and some information on the associated railroad.
+Click on an image to see a larger picture, more pictures of the lantern, and some information about the associated railroad.

 Armspear lantern for Erie Railroad.
 Clear globe.
 Hiram Piper lantern for Canadian Pacific Railroad (CPR).
 Amber/yellow globe.
 Dietz lantern for New Haven Railroad (N.Y.N.H. & H.) Clear globe.
 Adlake lantern for Penn Central Railroad.
 Blue globe.